 The Single Joint Replacement Team is committed to ensuring that each individual’s needs are addressed by:

-The Joint Replacement Orthopedic Program is that the program’s mission can best be accomplished by providing rehabilitative care through an interdisciplinary team approach.
-The core team consists of:
+The philosophy of the Single Joint Replacement Orthopedic Program is that the program’s mission can best be accomplished by providing rehabilitative care through an interdisciplinary team approach.
+The team consists of the following:

-The multi-disciplinary team is led by Dr. Maria Briones, M.D and Dr. Ellen Gitler, MD who have extensive experience caring for orthopedic patients.
-As the leaders of the team, Dr. Briones and Dr. Gitler are responsible for directing the medical care of the individual and monitoring the overall team process and outcome.
+The multi-disciplinary team is led by Dr. Ellen Gitler, MD who has extensive experience caring for orthopedic patients.
+As the leader of the team, Dr. Gitler is responsible for directing the medical care of the individual and monitoring the overall team process and outcome.
 At Burke, a physician is available 24 hours a day, seven days a week.
 Medical consultations (Podiatry, Urology, Plastics, ENT, Dermatology, etc.) are available to address all patient needs while at Burke.

 Ongoing education of the orthopedic individual and the family and/or caregiver is essential in order to maximize recovery from the physical impairments caused by surgery and effectively prepare the individual and family and/or caregiver for the transition to the next stage in the rehabilitation process.